scripting/feedlandSupport/docs/yourfeedlist.md

 Also you can read everyone else's feed lists, and subscribe to any of the feeds they're subscribed to.
 You can quickly see which ones you have already subscribed to with the checkbox next to the feed's title.

-### Screen shot
+### Screen shot of a feed list

 <img src="https://imgs.scripting.com/2023/08/02/feedlist1.png">

 ### Sort order

-You can control the order of the list based on which column head you click on.
+You can control the order of the list by clicking on a column head.

 * Title sorts the list alphabetically by its title.